Kitsap, WA · Est. 2015 · Free & OpenGlobal CoderDojo Movement

 What We Are

-West Sound CoderDojo has been part of Kitsap since May 2, 2015 — launched as an initiative of West Sound Technology Association.
+West Sound CoderDojo has been part of Kitsap since May 2, 2015 — founded by Doña Keating and fiscally-sponsored and hosted under the umbrella of West Sound Technology Association.
 We meet most Saturdays at Kitsap Regional Library in Silverdale, Salish Room.
-Co-founded by Charles Keating and Doña Keating.

 Volunteer-led, community-supported, and radically open.
 No tuition, no waitlists, no prerequisites.
 Just curious people of all ages showing up to make things with technology.